-While that’s a mouthful, it does reflect the variety of therapeutic tools I use, and my goal – to help horses be more relaxed and happy, so that they can live and move and work as comfortably and smoothly as possible.
+I use several modalities to assist a body to feel better, and my goal is to help horses, canines, and humans be more relaxed and happy, so that they can live and move and work as comfortably and smoothly as possible.

-My experience has shown horses, as well as humans, respond to different modalities of healing at different times.
+My experience has shown bodies, respond to different modalities of healing at different times.
 It is beneficial to have the ability to facilitate the healing of an issue in multiple ways, often during the same session.

-I am a facilitator for the horse to be able to heal its own self.
-While the results can be very powerful and exciting and rewarding, it is the horse who is doing the work.
-I am an assistant.
+I am a facilitator for the horse, dog and human to be able to heal its own self.
+While the results can be very powerful and exciting and rewarding, it is the one with whom I am working, who is doing the work.
+I am the assistant.

-The exercises and movements I use are fairly simple, the finishing of each movement is done at a very slow pace allowing the brain and neuromuscular system to reprogram and release the stuck muscle contractions.
+When movements are used, they are fairly easy with very complex results, the finishing of each movement is done at a very slow pace allowing the brain and neuromuscular system to reprogram and release the stuck muscle contractions.

 “The equine skull is made up of 26 individual plates of bone – These are joined together by sutures, which act like joints between the cranial bones, and are designed to help disperse the energy from an impact to the skull.
 CranioSacral work focuses on restoring balance throughout this structure and the rest of the body.”